aslak3/MAXI030/MAXI030Core/README.md

 ### Chip Selects and other outputs

-Here decoded internal selects are combined with the request sizing state to generate the external chip selects.
-For instance the lower ROM IC is enabled (set low) when the address decoder selects the ROM and the sizing logic indicates the low half of the word has been selected.
+Here decoded internal selects are combined with the request sizing signals to generate the external chip selects.
+For instance the lower ROM IC is enabled when the address decoder selects the ROM and the sizing logic indicates the low half of the a word wide port has been selected.
 The eight expansion card upper and lower selects are also generated here.

-This block also includes the SIMM /RAS and /CAS output generation, as well as the generation of negative logic for other outputs like /READ and /WRITE.
+This block also includes the SIMM /RAS and /CAS output generation, from the signals generated from the contoller, as well as the generation of negative logic for other outputs like /READ and /WRITE.

 The LED output is set here based on the status of bit 0 of the LED register, which is itself held in the led_state signal, which is set in the register write action process, described above.